 Grain BagsGrain bags are strong and a great material that can be used for various crafts such as tote bags, wallets, and purses. we bring the majority of grain bags we use to a local recycler who ships them to a manufacturer of strong and sustainable outdoor flooring / decking materials.

-YeastAny yeast that is no longer viable for use or repitching will be stored in an IBC tote for transport to the local biodigester so it doesn't make its way down the drain.
+YeastAny yeast that is no longer viable for use or repitching will be stored in an IBC tote for transport to a regional biodigester to make electricity so it doesn't make its way down the drain.

 HopsMany breweries send their hop trub down the drain.
-Black Flannel will collect hop trub to send to the local biodigester so it will avoid adding too high a biological demand on the local wastewater system.
+Black Flannel will collect hop trub to send to a regional biodigester to make electricity so it will avoid adding too high a biological demand on the local wastewater system.

-Compost (Food)By the summer of 2020, all Vermont individuals and businesses will be required to compost in order to remove compostable materials from landfills.
-This could reduce solid waste in the state by more than 40%.
+Compost (Food)As of summer 2020, all Vermont individuals and businesses are be required to compost in order to remove compostable materials from landfills.
+This reduces solid waste in the state by more than 40%.
 Regardless of the law, Black Flannel already planned to compost all food waste… you know, because it’s the right thing to do.

-Compostable MaterialsWe will use cloth napkins and any to-go containers, straws, cups, or other container materials will be 100% compostable.
-You will see no styrofoam or single use plastic in our facility.
+Compostable MaterialsWe use cloth napkins and any to-go containers, straws, cups, or other container materials will be 100% compostable.
+You won't see any styrofoam or single use plastic in our facility.

-Carbon Dioxide RecaptureWhile we won't be able to have this in place by the time we open, it is in our future expansion plan to add a CO2 reclamation system to allow us to reuse all CO2 that off-gasses from our fermenters and use to carbonate our finished beer.
+Carbon Dioxide RecaptureWhile don't yet have this in place but it is in our future expansion plan to add a CO2 reclamation system to allow us to reuse all CO2 that off-gasses from our fermenters and use to carbonate our finished beer.
 The proceeds from our Raven & Anvil membership program are earmarked for this future initiative.

 our craft. our way.

-With 4 Certified Cicerone®’s and multiple Beer Judges on staff and in our quality program, Black Flannel Brewing and Distilling Companies have a strong commitment to quality.
+With more than one Certified Cicerone® and multiple Beer Judges on staff and in our quality program, Black Flannel Brewing and Distilling Companies have a strong commitment to quality.
 Beer, Spirits, Food, Cocktails - anything we offer to our guests will be a carefully considered and crafted experience.

-Our brewpub will include a full service restaurant where our team of talented chefs (including 2022 James Beard semifinalist Chef Christian Kruse) prepare unique dishes right before your eyes.
+Our brewpub includes a full service restaurant where our team of talented chefs (including 2022 James Beard semifinalist Chef Christian Kruse) prepare unique dishes right before your eyes.
 Our menu and weekly specials are specifically designed to pair optimally with our beer, spirits, and craft cocktails to bring you a one of a kind experience not available anywhere else in Vermont.

 We realize how fortunate we are to live in Vermont, brew beer & distill spirits for a living, and we would not exist without the support of the people around us.
 We are a part of a healthy and vibrant community where we all work hard to maintain a high quality of life.
 Vermonters are a generous bunch and we have many people and companies who contribute their time, homes / spaces, money and products, and we will do our part as well.
 If you are a non-profit organization and think we can help in some way, please feel free to contact us any time.
 Though we have a limited budget to support non-profit organizations, we will do all we can to help.